 Carbon Cycle-Climate Feedbacks

 Climate warming may stimulate microbial respiration of soil organic carbon, causing a carbon cycle-climate feedback whereby carbon is redistributed from soil to atmospheric CO2.
 The magnitude of this feedback is uncertain, in part because warming-induced shifts in microbial physiology could retard or accelerate soil carbon losses.
-It is vital to reduce the uncertainty in this feedback given that soils are a vast repository for organic carbon, meaning that even small proportional losses could dramatically affect atmospheric CO2 concentrations and hence demand much greater reductions in fossil fuel emissions to meet climate targets.
+It is vital to reduce the uncertainty in this feedback given that soils are a vast repository for organic carbon, meaning that even small proportional losses could dramatically affect atmospheric CO2 concentrations and hence demand much greater reductions in fossil fuel emissions to meet climate targets (as we make clear in the following Policy Brief).
 The high uncertainty is reflected in the large spread among Earth System Model results for how the global stock of soil carbon will respond to climate change.